-The Strategies Acceptability Ranking Exercise Process and the Consensus Solutions Process (Fig. 3) was designed by Jeff A. Blair of Facilitated Solutions, LLC.
-In addition, CAB meetings and community workshops were facilitated and reported on by Jeff A. Blair. http://facilitatedsolutions.org.
+The Strategies Acceptability Ranking Exercise Process and the Consensus Solutions Process (Fig. 6) was designed by Jeff A. Blair of Facilitated Solutions, LLC.
+In addition, CAB meetings and community workshops were facilitated and reported on by Jeff A. Blair (Facilitated Solutions).